VishwagUpMyranks/VishwagUpMyranks/README.md

 - 👋 Hi, I’m @VishwagUpMyranks
 - 👀 I’m interested in App Development
-- 🌱 I’m currently learning to master Flutter
+- 🌱 I’m currently learning to master Mobile App Development
-- 💞️ I’m looking to collaborate on Flutter app projects
+- 💞️ I’m also looking to collaborate on Flutter app projects
 - 📫

 <!---